Most kids dash out to get their driver’s permit the second they’re old enough.

 Before installing digital signage, it’s imperative to research which of the many options are most suited to your needs and budget.
 Otherwise, you’ll be limiting yourself when it comes to using your network, or having to spend more money later to upgrade.

-Also, make sure that the hardware and software you choose are complimentary and compatible with each other.
+Also, make sure that the hardware and software you choose are complementary and compatible with each other.
 Using the same vendor for both hardware and software should help prevent compatibility issues, but if you don’t plan on doing that, it’ll be another thing you should research.

 To get you started, here are some issues to consider for hardware and software, summed up from this article.